 Manage Buckets

-The page describes how you can interact with and manage buckets in a Couchbase database using the Capella UI.
+This page describes how you can create and manage buckets, using the Capella UI.

 or Project Manager